thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-security.md

 Only keep sensitive information like logins, user data, etc. where it can be secured.
 Should a password find its way into Git, remove it from the repositories history.

-[ ] **Least priviledged access**
+[ ] **Least privileged access**

 Only people who need access to data, login information, etc. should have access to it.
-Ted from accounting doesn't need the MySQL root password.
+Avoid including MySQL root passwords in company-wide "reply-all" email threads.

 [ ] **Folder and File Permissions**